-A systematic review and meta-analysis by Johnson et al (2022) investigated TENS for relief of various acute and chronic pain conditions in adults.
-In total, the review included 381 RCTs (N=24,543), with 164 RCTs having sufficient data for meta-analyses.
-In the subgroup of patients with chronic pain (31 RCTs; n=1417), TENS reduced pain intensity when compared to placebo (SMD , -0.87; 95% CI, -1.19 to -0.55).
-The authors concluded that for the overall population of patients with acute and chronic pain, there was moderate-certainty evidence that pain intensity is lower during or immediately after TENS compared with placebo.
-However, levels of evidence were downgraded because of small-sized trials contributing to imprecision in magnitude estimates.
+A systematic review and meta-analysis by Johnson et al (2022) investigated TENS for relief of various acute and chronic pain conditions in adults.^{62,} In total, the review included 381 RCTs (N=24,543), with 164 RCTs having sufficient data for meta-analyses.
+In the subgroup of patients

 An overview of a Cochrane review by Gibson et al (2019) evaluated the evidence from 8 Cochrane reviews consisting of 51 RCTs that compared TENS versus sham or usual care/no treatment/waiting list control in 2895 participants with various chronic pain conditions.
-As with previous reviews, due to the serious methodological limitations described below, authors were unable to draw conclusions about the effects of TENS on pain control, disability, health-related QOL, use of pain-relieving medications, global impression of change, or harms.
+As with previous reviews, due to the serious methodological limitations described below, authors were unable to draw conclusions about the effects of TENS on pain control, disability, health-related QOL, use of pain-relieving medications, global impression of change, or harms.^{63,}